awsdocs/aws-freertos-docs/doc_source/qualificationguide/building-cmake.md

 1. Choose **Specify toolchain file for cross\-compiling**, and then choose **Next**\.

-1. Choose the toolchain file \(for example, `<amazon-freertos>/tools/cmake/toolchains/arm-ti.cmake`\), and then choose **Finish**\.
+1. Choose the toolchain file \(for example, `<freertos>/tools/cmake/toolchains/arm-ti.cmake`\), and then choose **Finish**\.

-   The default configuration for Amazon FreeRTOS is the template board, which does not provide any portable layer targets\.
+   The default configuration for FreeRTOS is the template board, which does not provide any portable layer targets\.
 As a result, a window appears with the message Error in configuration process\.

 1. The GUI should now look like this:
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/freertos/latest/qualificationguide/images/cmake-gui3.png)